tenkeyless/dart_docs/src/content/effective-dart/design.md

 Otherwise, later changes to it may break your code.

-### DO document if your class supports being extended
+### DO document if your class supports being extended {:#do-document-if-your-class-supports-being-extended}

 This is the corollary to the above rule.
 If you want to allow subclasses of your class, state that.
 Suffix the class name with `Base`, or mention it in the class's doc comment.

-### AVOID implementing a class that isn't intended to be an interface
+### AVOID implementing a class that isn't intended to be an interface {:#avoid-implementing-a-class-that-isnt-intended-to-be-an-interface}

 Implicit interfaces are a powerful tool in Dart to avoid having to repeat the contract of a class when it can be trivially inferred from the signatures of an